smlabto/mocksocialmediawebsite/README.md

 # ModSimulator

-ModSimulator is an open-source tool that simulates an interactive social media timeline, designed for experimental research on the effectiveness of content moderation interventions.
-It enables researchers to test specific soft content moderation measures, such as displaying fact-check warnings in the footnotes or adding blur screens.
-These measures are commonly used by social media platforms to limit the spread of misinformation and to inform users about the accuracy of claims.
+ModSimulator is an open-source software tool designed to conduct experimental research on user behavior in response to social media content moderation interventions.
+This tool allows researchers to test specific moderation measures, such as fact-check footnotes and blur screens, which are widely used by platforms to limit misinformation spread and inform users about post accuracy.

-With ModSimulator, researchers can create and customize an interactive social media timeline that closely resembles a real-world social media platform, and they can choose which posts in the timeline will have fact-check warnings in the footnotes or blur screens.
+Using ModSimulator, researchers can create a customized, interactive social media timeline that closely resembles a real-world platform, enabling them to add fact-check footnotes or blur screens to selected posts.
+This approach allows for the study of users' actual behavior in a realistic environment, rather than only relying on self-reported responses about encounters with misinformation.

 ModSimulator is a customized fork of the [Mock Social Media Website Tool](https://docs.studysocial.media).